What is software engineering?

 Students who want to focus on software engineering are expected to gain and integrate knowledge from various subject areas including computer programming, data structures, algorithms, numerical methods, statistics, design patterns, human-computer interaction, computer graphics, information visualization, database systems, web development, software project management, and software engineering.

-Employment/internship opportunities in software engineering
+Internship and employment opportunities in software engineering

 Software engineers are in high demand nationally and abroad.
 The list of companies hiring software engineers is practically endless.
 While most jobs are in industry, research labs also hire skilled software engineers, either for research in software engineering itself or for supporting software development in research environments.
 Furthermore, skilled software engineers are also hired by start-up companies, or are well prepared to start their own software development companies.